H. C. McNeile: Death and legacy

 In 1937 McNeile was working with Fairlie on the play Bulldog Drummond Hits Out when he was diagnosed with terminal throat cancer.
 He came to an agreement with Fairlie for the play to continue after his death and for Fairlie to continue writing the Drummond stories.
 McNeile died on 14 August 1937 at his home in West Chiltington, West Sussex.
 Although most sources identify throat cancer as the cause of death, Treadwell also suggests that it may have been lung cancer.
 It was "traceable to his war service", and attributed to a gas attack.
 His funeral, with full military honours, was conducted at Woking crematorium.
 At his death his estate was valued at over £26,000.

 Bulldog Drummond Hits Out was finished by Fairlie and had a short tour of Brighton, Birmingham, Manchester and Edinburgh, before opening in London at the Savoy Theatre on 21 December 1937.
 The story was later turned into a novel by Fairlie, with the title Bulldog Drummond on Dartmoor.
 Fairlie continued to write Drummond novels, seven in total.
 When the Second World War broke out, Fairlie put Bulldog Drummond firmly in the anti-fascist camp, fighting for Britain.

 Drummond, McNeile's chief literary legacy, became a model for other literary heroes created in the 1940s and '50s.
 W. E. Johns used McNeile's work as a model for his character Biggles, while Ian Fleming admitted that James Bond was "Sapper from the waist up and Mickey Spillane below".
 Sydney Horler's popular character "Tiger" Standish was also modelled on Drummond.

 Writing

 McNeile's works fall into two distinct phases.
 Those works published between 1915 and 1918 are his war stories, and relate directly to his experiences during the First World War, while the later works are largely thrillers.
 His war stories were marketed by the Daily Mail and Hodder & Stoughton as a soldier's eyewitness accounts.
 When he started writing thrillers, Hodder & Stoughton advertised McNeile as a "light and entertaining" writer, and began publishing his works in the "Yellow Jacket" series.
-Magazine editors competed vigorously for Sapper's stories and paid extravagant prices for them.
-Gerald Fairlie, his close friend and collaborator, has put it on record that Sapper was the highest-paid short story writer of his time.